MichaelRoth42/Juicy-Blog-Stuff/how-to-start-blogging-with-vscode.md

 ![a picture how to copy the url of your GitHub repository](https://GitHub.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/media/clone-repository-locally.png)

-~~Create a folder locally.
-You will work in this folder and push that content to GitHub later on.~~

 Create a parent folder locally where all your local copies of repositories shall live and open it in VSCode.

 ![a picture showing how to open folders in VSCode](https://GitHub.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/media/open-folder-in-vscode.png)

 Now open the terminal to create the local copy of your GitHub repository (make sure that your terminal is in the local folder you just created).
-To clone the repository you will need this git command: type `git clone [url of your repository you copied earlier]` ~~(without the square brackets).~~
+To clone the repository you will need this git command: type `git clone [url of your repository you copied earlier]`

 Congratulations, you just created a local copy of your GitHub repository.
-You should see it in the ~~left~~ side panel of VSCode.
+You should see it in the side panel of VSCode.

 ![a picture showing the local copy of my GitHub repository in VSCode](https://GitHub.com/MichaelRoth42/Juicy-Blog-Stuff/blob/main/media/local-copy-repo.png)